-This information is sent to the consumer credit reporting agencies, and they supply the lender a credit report with all information they have relating to someone with a similar name, address, and SSN.
+This information is sent to the consumer credit reporting agencies.
+Then they supply the lender a credit report with all information they have relating to someone with a similar name, address, and SSN.

-With this type of credit an inquiry is then put on your consumer credit report, and your report is used to make the lending decision.
+With this type of credit an inquiry is then put on your consumer credit report.
+Then they use your report to make the lending decision.
 Plus the credit you obtain will then be reported to the consumer reporting agencies.

-When you apply for something such as a business loan, the lending institution pulls your business credit using your name, address, and EIN number.
+When you apply for something such as a business loan, the lending institution pulls your company credit using your name, address, and EIN number.

-This information is sent to the business credit reporting agencies, and they supply the lender a credit report with all information they have relating to a business with a similar name, address, and EIN.
+This information is sent to the business credit reporting agencies.
+Then they supply the lender a credit report with all information they have relating to a business with a similar name, address, and EIN.

-With this type of credit an inquiry is then put on your business credit report, and your business report is used to make the lending decision.
-Plus the credit you obtain will then be reported to the business reporting agencies.
+With this type of credit an inquiry is then put on your company credit report.
+Then they use your business report to make the lending decision.
+Plus the credit you get will then be reported to the business reporting agencies.

-It’s important to note that when applying for financing and credit using your business credit, you should NOT supply your social security number on the application, even though it will be requested.
+It’s important to note that when applying for financing and credit using your corporate credit, you should NOT supply your social security number on the application, even though it will be requested.